 Over the past ten years, we have seen gains in efforts to provide fair housing and increased access of all racial and ethnic groups to jobs and economic opportunity.
 The Fair Housing Amendments Act of 1988 has strengthened the legal foundation for enforcement of local fair housing efforts.
 Organizations such as the Leadership Council, local governments, and other private fair housing advocacy agencies have used the new legislation as a tool to confront housing discrimination.
 The success of the Gautreaux program - providing low-income minority families access to economic opportunities in predominantly white, middle-income communities - has been notable.
 Realtors are also more sensitive to fair housing laws and generally have taken more care to avoid the blatantly discriminatory practices that characterized this industry in the past.
-And lenders, spurred by the Community Reinvestment Act, are more visible in minority and low-income communities.
-Our data shows that more Black and Latino families have moved into suburban communities that had previously excluded them.
+And lenders, spurred by the Community Reinvestment Act, are more visible in minority and low-income communities that had previously excluded them.
 All of these factors appear consistent with national polls that document increased racial and ethnic tolerance at many levels of American society.